Min Chinese: Inland Min

 Although coastal varieties can be derived from a proto-language with four series of stops or affricates at each point of articulation (e.g. /t/, /tʰ/, /d/, and /dʱ/), inland varieties contain traces of two further series, which Norman termed "softened stops" due to their reflexes in some varieties.
 Inland varieties use pronouns and negatives cognate with those in Hakka and Yue.
 Inland varieties have little or no tone sandhi.

 Vocabulary

-Most Min vocabulary corresponds directly to cognates in other Chinese varieties, but there is also a significant number of distinctively Min words that may be traced back to proto-Min.
+Most Min vocabulary corresponds directly to cognates in other Chinese varieties, but there are also a significant number of distinctively Min words that may be traced back to proto-Min.

 In some cases a semantic shift has occurred in Min or the rest of Chinese: